SlenderStone/MessageHandler.Documentation/devices/winiot/amqp.md

 ### Authentication

 Before we can send or receive messages, we need to authenticate on the AMQP resource exposed by our gateway.

-Authenticating is done by sending a message to a special queue called `$cbs` and a reply queue that is created on the fly for your device.
+Authenticating is done by sending an `put-token` message to a special queue called `$cbs` in the same namespace as the entity that we want to use.
+This operation creates a dynamic reply queue on the fly where your device can read it's authentication result from.

-The need to send an authentication request to the `$cbs` queue.
-This message needs to have multiple specific properties and application properties set in order to do the validation.
-Once the validation is done, we get a reply message on the dynamically generated queue, for us to read and interpret.
+The message that we must send needs to have the shared access signature passed in in the body part, as well as multiple specific properties and application properties set in order to do the validation.
+These properties include metadata that describes how the body should be interpreted (type sastoken) as well as the entity we would like to authenticate to.

+Once the validation has occurred, we will be able to receive the authentication result on the dynamically created reply queue.
+We can check the `status-code` application property to know whether or not the authentication succeeded.
+However, behind the scenes some magic is going on as well.
+The authentication result will contain a claimset, which is automatically tracked by the connection and added to future messages, sent through that connection, automatically as well.

-The code looks like this
+The code required to authenticate looks like this:

 	private bool Authenticate(Connection connection, string shareAccessSignature, string entity, string @namespace) {